The Best and Cheapest Home Insurance Companies in Illinois in 2026

 world with map pin

-It costs more to insure a home in Illinois than it does in nearby Indiana or Wisconsin, where rates are $1,916 and $1,310 per year on average, respectively.
+It costs more to insure a home in Illinois than it does in nearby Indiana or Wisconsin, where average rates are $2,639 and $1,679 per year, respectively.

-Illinois is likely more expensive since it is more likely to be hit by high winds and tornadoes than some of the surrounding states.
-According to the National Weather Service's Storm Prediction Center Illinois recorded Indiana only recorded and Wisconsin only recorded
+Illinois might be more expensive since it tends to be more likely to be hit by high winds and tornadoes than some of the surrounding states.
+According to the National Weather Service's Storm Prediction Center, Illinois had Indiana only had and Wisconsin only had

 Illinois homeowners insurance rates by city